bailey-inglish/mpd-interactive/README.md

 # mpd-interactive
 An open-source interactive choropleth map generator for Medicare Part D data, crosswalked with CMS Open Payments data.
+[Try it out now](https://bailey-inglish.shinyapps.io/mpd-explorer/).

 ## Code Access
-The code used for the data analysis, webapp, and deployment are available here. `mpd-cleaner` was used first to pre-process the data by zip code. `mpd-explorer` then links the summaries to the shapefiles for Texas zip codes and creates an interface for creating choropleth maps with the data. `deploy` contains the code used to deploy the app on shinyapps.io (excluding tokens).
+The code used for the data analysis, webapp, and deployment are available in this repository. `mpd-cleaner` was used first to pre-process the data by zip code. `mpd-explorer` then links the summaries to the shapefiles for Texas zip codes and creates an interface for creating choropleth maps with the data. `deploy` contains the code used to deploy the app on shinyapps.io (excluding tokens).

 ## Data
 The data used is too large to upload onto GitHub, so it is available on Box: [https://utexas.box.com/v/mpd-interactive-data](https://utexas.box.com/v/mpd-interactive-data).